-One strategy, says Catherine Lee, a professor emerita of psychology at the University of Ottawa, and a trainer with Triple P Parenting Canada, a positive parenting program that helps families overcome behavioural and emotional challenges in children and teens, is to still be aware of those behaviours, but don’t comment on them.
+One strategy, says Catherine Lee, a professor emerita of psychology at the University of Ottawa, and a trainer with Triple P Parenting Canada, is to still be aware of those behaviours, but don’t comment on them.
 Then, the minute the whining, blowing raspberries or table leg kicking stops, you can give the child your attention by asking about his day at school, for instance.
 This way the kid learns that these behaviours are not effective ways to get their parents’ attention.

 It may seem logical to reward good behaviour with a treat or a toy, as well as praise, but when you offer the reward as an incentive you are entering bribe territory, says Arnall.
 Unlike praise and positive attention, bribes don’t encourage a long-term change in behaviour.
 So if you want to give your kid a cookie for emptying the dishwasher, go for it.
 But don’t expect your kid to suddenly love emptying the dishwasher.
 Rewards can be helpful, however, in short-term, temporary scenarios, such as doling out a Smartie for going poop on the toilet, then phasing it out once the toddler is, ahem, regular.

 Just how often do you need to dole out positive feedback to ensure it works?
 For younger kids, the more often, the better—not just because it will work faster, but because you'll get better at it.

 “The more you do it, the easier it is to notice those opportunities and the more good behaviour you’ll see.
 It sort of snowballs,” says Birch.
 “It can actually dramatically change the mood in the household once the focus is on the positive.”